 Test No. 4 should go one step further in containing the heat from the coals of test No. 3 by capping the live coal with a disc of Giant Fennel pith.
 It did not help.
 The coal’s heat just charred the cap a bit but did not ignite the pith to smolder.
 The ember quickly died due to lack of oxygen.

-The smoldering zone was similar in color and extension as it was at test No. 3.
-No auto-smoldering of the pith was generated.
+The smoldering zone was similar in color and extension to that at test No. 3.
+However, no auto-smoldering of the pith was generated.

 Urban legend – busted